fmeiraf/deep-leads/README.md

 ## 🛣️ Roadmap

 - [ ] Multi-agent architecture for specialized research tasks
+- [ ] Add context summarizer to deal with context window limitations
 - [ ] Improve lead_comparison using embeds of semantic checks (now relying on string match which is not optimal)
 - [ ] Enhanced fact-checking and validation pipeline
 - [ ] Broader search path exploration with fallback strategies